 I would love to replace (or paint?) the fireplace hearth with a rich slate color in place of the current light marble tile that looks like it has veins running through it (gross) and is washed out by the light-colored carpeting.

-*Item source list: dining table + chairs + bench: HOM Furniture / circuit wall candleholder: thrifted (orig. from Crate & Barrel) / oak hutch: gifted / couch: HOM Furniture / sun burst mirror: Target (gifted) / coffee table: antique library card catalog (gifted) / jute rug: IKEA / arc floor lamp: Target / sticks & vase: IKEA / chairs: HOM Furniture / faux sheep skin rug: IKEA / curtains: IKEA / round side table: Home Goods
+*Item source list: paint color: ‘Polar Star’ from Lowe’s / dining table + chairs + bench: HOM Furniture / circuit wall candleholder: thrifted (orig. from Crate & Barrel) / oak hutch: gifted / couch: HOM Furniture / sun burst mirror: Target (gifted) / coffee table: antique library card catalog (gifted) / jute rug: IKEA / arc floor lamp: Target / sticks & vase: IKEA / chairs: HOM Furniture / faux sheep skin rug: IKEA / all curtains: IKEA / round side table: Home Goods